ADHD symptoms and diagnosis

 What causes ADHD?

-ADHD is caused by problems with brain development — scientists believe that neurotransmitters (chemical messengers) in the brains of people with ADHD do not work properly.
+ADHD is related to problems with brain development.
+Scientists believe that neurotransmitters (chemical messengers) in the brains of people with ADHD do not work properly.
 There also seem to be structural changes in the brain.
-Although the exact cause of ADHD remains a mystery, the following factors seem to be involved:
+Although the exact cause of ADHD remains a mystery, several factors seem to be involved.

 • environmental agents — high levels of lead may be associated with a raised risk of ADHD, and research continues into whether other chemicals may contribute to the disorder.